-The process starts with my review of the information you provide on our questionnaire.
-If I have questions about the info or need to know more, I will contact you.
-We are looking for homes that would be a good fit for the breed in general and more specifically, one of our puppies.
-If I feel your home and lifestyle would be a good fit for one of our pups, I will add you to our list of waiting puppy homes.
+The process starts with our review of the information you provide on our questionnaire.
+We typically follow up with a phone conversation- a chance to “meet”, ask questions about the information you provide and answer any questions you may have about us and our planned litter, etc. We look for homes that would be a good fit for the breed in general and more specifically, one of our puppies.
 ALL good breeders carefully screen potential homes for their puppies.

-Once our litter has whelped, we will see what the “litter gods” have given us.
-Some pups may be destined for show homes (homes/owners who plan to pursue an AKC championship in the breed ring), some will go to pet homes.
-In addition to the questionnaire and email correspondence, I welcome an in-person visit when the pups are about 4 weeks old so we may meet and you may see the puppies and the environment in which they are being raised.
+Once our litter has whelped, we will see what we have.
+Our pups are placed as companions and four legged family members first and foremost.
+Some pups may be destined for show homes (homes/owners who plan to pursue an AKC championship in the breed ring), some may be right for performance homes (homes/owners who plan to pursue performance competition in agility, tracking, scentwork or obedience to name a few venues).
+I welcome at least one in-person visit, the first when the pups are about 4 weeks old so we may meet and you may see the puppies and the environment in which they are being raised.
 No puppy placement decisions are ever made before pups are 6 or 7 weeks of age.

 Do you health test the dogs you breed?
 Do your dogs have a CHIC number?

 Yes.
 All our dogs are health tested in accordance with the recommendations put forth by our parent club- The Dalmatian Club of America https://www.ofa.org/recommended-tests?breed=DM Health testing results are submitted to the Canine Health Information Center (CHIC) https://www.ofa.org/about/chic-program where the results are publicly available.
 We only breed bilateral hearing Dalmatians that have earned an AKC conformation championship and have healthy testing results.